ArtemZhyto/gsoc2026/project-ideas.md

 ## GSoC 2026 project ideas

 We have listed some tasks we extracted from our prioritized feature requests.
 Discuss your own ideas with us via [Discord](https://discord.gg/cybpp4guTJ) or email (`neutralinojs[AT]gmail.com`) or create a GitHub discussion thread.
-You can contribute Neutralinojs framework, CLI, client library, and templates.
+You can contribute to the Neutralinojs framework, CLI, client library, and templates with your innovative ideas.

 Thank you for contributing to open-source 🎉